 Any Personal Data shall be pseudonymized (as that term is defined under GDPR) by the Collaborator so that KI cannot attribute the Personal Data to a specific data subject without the use of a link that is retained separately by the Collaborator i.e. in a coded and encrypted format which protects data subject identities.
 The key code will be kept separately by Collaborator, subject to technical and organizational measures.

-Original study subject or patient medical records or source documents shall be kept in the Provider’s ordinary course of business operations, which shall remain the sole and exclusive property of that Party.

 KI shall store the Personal Data and make it accessible to Collaborator by means of [insert description of the technical solution that will be employed to grant access, in particular, when applicable, add terms and conditions related to the use of certain technical solutions, for example: Attunity, and VDI to remotely access servers in the Department of xxxxxx based on an affiliation agreement of the Recipient’s Principal Investigator to KI, etc.].

 PERSONAL DATA PROTECTION – RECIPIENT OBLIGATIONS